kungfrank/pw_ndt_radar_scan_matching/README.md

 ```
 roslaunch pw_ndt_radar_scan_matching radar_odometry.launch
 ```
-You should see some thing like following:
+You should see something like the following:
 ```
 -----------------------------------
 [Index]: 2714 t:678.168